District of Mission

 Your payment and Home Owner Grant (if eligible) must be received by the District of Mission on or before the due date to avoid penalty charges.
-Grants not claimed or imcomplete are considered unpaid taxes and will result in penalty charges.
-For greater ease, claim your grant electronically here.
+Grants not claimed or incomplete are considered unpaid taxes and will result in penalty charges.
+For greater ease, claim your home owner grant electronically here.

 Failure of an intermediary such as Canada Post, a lawyer or notary to remit a payment or a grant application on behalf of the owner is a private matter for resolution between the parties involved and is outside the tax collector’s authority and responsibility.

 If property taxes are not paid by the end of the year, the outstanding balance will accrue interest.
-As of January 1, 2011 the annual interest rate, set by the Provincial Government, is 6% and is charged on prior years outstanding balances.
+As of January 1, 2014 the annual interest rate, set by the Provincial Government, is currently 6% and is charged on prior years outstanding balances.

-If taxes remain unpaid at the end of three years, the property is publicly auctioned at Tax Sale to recover the taxes owing as stated by the community charter.
+If taxes remain unpaid at the end of three (3) years, the property is publicly auctioned at Tax Sale to recover the taxes owing as stated by the Community Charter.

 The Pre-Authorized Debit Plan is a convenient way to make prepayments toward your next year’s taxes.

-For more information and terms and conditions go to the Pre-Authorized Debit Plan.
+For more information and terms and conditions visit Pre-Authorized Debit Plan.

 Comments or questions?
 Send an e-mail to email@example.com